Ruan-pysoft/ministdlib/README.md

 However, if you do have a bugfix or suggestion, feel free to contact me
-(I'll figure out how to get a bugtracker or something set up at some point) and I'll take a look at it at some point.
+(I'll figure out how to get a bugtracker or something set up at some point) and I'll take a look at it eventually.

 And yes, atm this is rather poorly documented, the testcases are a mess,